Identifier Format Control

 For data items, insert the name of a storage class that is associated with the data item.
 This token is also available in the naming rule that you specify for the Header File for a storage class in the Embedded Coder® Dictionary.

 For service interfaces, insert the name of the service.

 Insert the file type.

-This token applies only to sender and receiver service function naming rules.
-Insert the name of the entry-point callable function that encloses the sender or receiver service function call.
+This token applies only to sender, receiver, data transfer, and timer service function naming rules.
+Insert the name of the entry-point callable function that encloses the service function call.